 - (1) Pressurize and check for leaks every 12 months. - (2) Hydrostatic test be completed every 5 years.
-This test includes an internal and external visual inspection as well as pressure testing the hose and tank. - D. DISCHARGE HOSE: Hydrostatic test be completed every 5 years. - E. FOAM SOLUTION: The foam solution should be tested annually per the guidance outlined in the National Fire Protection Association standards.
+This test includes an internal and external visual inspection as well as pressure testing the hose and tank. - D. DISCHARGE HOSE: Hydrostatic test be completed every 5 years if an external hose lay is installed. - E. FOAM SOLUTION: The foam solution should be tested annually per the guidance outlined in the National Fire Protection Association standards.
 It is recommended that only one system be tested annually providing the same brand, type of foam, and water source (if mixed) is used in all of the systems.
-An independent foam testing laboratory is Dyne Technologies, 2357 Ventura Dr., Suite 108, Woodbury, MN 55125, (866) 713-2299.

-F. PERFORMANCE CHECK
+An independent foam testing laboratory is Dyne Technologies, 2357 Ventura Dr., Suite 108, Woodbury, MN 55125, (866) 713-2299. - F. PERFORMANCE CHECK